mspnp/aks-baseline/02-aad.md

 > :book: The Contoso Bicycle Azure AD team requires all admin access to AKS clusters be security-group based.
 This applies to the two AKS clusters that are being created for Application ID a0042 under the BU001 business unit.
 Kubernetes RBAC will be AAD-backed and access granted based on a user's identity or directory group membership.

-1. Create a single "break-glass" cluster administrator user for your AKS cluster, and add to both cluster admin security groups being created that are going to map to the [Kubernetes Cluster Admin](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles) role `cluster-admin`
+1. Create a single "break-glass" cluster administrator user for your AKS clusters, and add to both cluster admin security groups being created that are going to map to the [Kubernetes Cluster Admin](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles) role `cluster-admin`.

    :book: The app team requested a single admin user that needs to have access in both clusters.
 The Azure AD Admin team create two different groups, one per cluster to home the new admin.